 Now, hormones are vastly complicated.
 The human body produces more than 200 different hormones – the same, whether you’re a man or a woman.
 We’re all human, after all.

 Most people are aware that testosterone and estrogen, although societally coded as “male” and “female” hormones, are both produced in men and women.
 However, we tend to attribute “masculine” behavior in females to higher levels of testosterone, and feminine behavior in males to higher levels of estrogen…

-Or other biases.
+Or other wayward assumptions.